homebysix/recipe-robot/README.md

 Now you're ready to build some recipes!
 Drag in an app that you want to create recipes for.

-The Recipe Robot app works best with apps that have a Sparkle feed, and for which there are no existing AutoPkg recipes.
+IMPORTANT: The Recipe Robot app currently works best with apps that have a Sparkle feed, and for which there are no existing AutoPkg recipes.

 ![Mac App - Feed Me](images/app-feedme.png)